 Khao Lak offers a plethora of cheap and expensive cafés and restaurants for western or authentic Thai food.
 During the 5-week stay, we tried many restaurants but the short list below are the ones we frequented most and the best of the bunch…in my humble opinion and as food is one of my favourite past times!

-- Go Pong (10/1 Moo 7, Khuek Khak Subdistrict) – A small roadside table and chairs (under tarps) place.
+On 10/1 Moo 7, Khuek Khak Subdistrict, a small roadside table and chairs (under tarps) place.
 You’d probably take one look and go past this place as it’s quite rustic but don’t let the appearance fool you as this is where the locals also eat.
 Each dish is cooked fresh using fresh ingredients – great Thai food at super cheap prices (B45 for a bowl of delicious chicken leg soup, B50 for great Pad Thai, and meals go up to 150, large Change Beer for B60) – drinks are icy cold.

-- Pinocchio Italian Restaurant (67/61 Moo5, Tambon Khukack, Aphoe Takua Pa) – For those wanting a change from Thai food, you must try Pinocchio’s for the warmed freshly made bread served with chopped fresh garlic, chillies, and oil (other types also available).
+On 67/61 Moo5, Tambon Khukack, Aphoe Takua Pa, for those wanting a change from Thai food, you must try Pinocchio’s for the warmed freshly made bread served with chopped fresh garlic, chillies, and oil (other types also available).
 After months without bread, this was a Godsend!
 The pizzas are delicious with fresh ingredients and loads of Mozzarella cheese (scarce in Thailand); many varieties to savour but also traditional Italian meals and deserts – coupled with friendly staff, good service, and an comfortable ambiance, what more could one ask for?

 Khao Lak to Ranong